 If it’s an article about Elon Musk’s statement about Tesla restoring electricity at a Puerto Rican children’s hospital, this is not a good fit.
 If it’s an article about Tesla’s recalls or Tesla’s business model, it’s also not relevant.

-I really like how Austen Allred forms his pitch angle when he is reaching out to reporters to build relationships with the media for his business:
+I like how Austen Allred forms his pitch angle when he is reaching out to reporters to build relationships with the media for his business:

 Is it timely?
 Is it relevant?
 And is it interesting?
 Why would someone like you be interested in reading this?

 “That’s what a ship is, you know.
 It’s not just a keel and a hull and a deck and sails.
 That’s what a ship needs.
 Not what a ship is.
-What the Black Pearl really is, is freedom.” — Jack Sparrow
+What the Black Pearl really is, is freedom.” — Jack Sparrow.

 What Grasswire needs is an Internet newsroom.
 But what Ggrasswire is is a democratization of journalism and information.
 It’s turning over the power of governments and corporations to everyday people.
 It’s letting ordinary people control the information that determines how they see the world.